github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api.md

 ---
 title: Using the Dependency submission API
-intro: 'You can use the Dependency submission API to submit dependencies for projects that resolve dependencies when the project is built or compiled.'
+intro: 'You can use the Dependency submission API to submit dependencies for projects that resolve dependencies when the project is built or compiled, providing a fuller picture of your project's dependencies for the dependency graph.'
 shortTitle: Dependency submission API
 topics:
   - API